JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

   - The `DataCollection`, `DataVisualisation`, and `Modelling and Evaluating` notebooks.
   - The multi-page Streamlit structure (`app_pages/`, `src/` folder and routing).
   - The business problem and dataset were defined by the Code Institute Cherry Leaves project brief.
+- Some utility function logic was adapted from Code Institute learning materials.
 - All code has been reviewed and adapted where necessary to meet the specific goals of this project and ensure understanding and independent implementation.

 ### Media